Create-Node-App/create-node-app/README.md

 -   a Babel setup and configuration
 -   a Webpack setup and configuration
 -   an ESLint setup and configuration
--   a SCSS setup and configuration
+-   a LESS and Semantic UI setup and configuration
 -   a sample React component to display list codes
 -   a Redux setup to handle state
 -   a React Router setup to show basic navigation